 Connecticut’s Property Tax Framework

 Local governmental officials administer the property assessment and taxation.
-State law governs the manner in which a town or city assessor determines property assessments and the procedures that tax collectors use to collect property taxes.
-State law also authorizes property tax exemptions, credits and abatements.
+Statutes govern the manner in which a municipal assessor determines property assessments and the procedures that tax collectors use to collect property taxes.
+Statutes also authorize property tax exemptions, credits and abatements.

-Some cities and towns contain specific taxing districts, such as fire districts, that provide services that the city or town does not provide.
-The assessment of property that a city or town assessor determines is the basis for the tax that a district collects.
+Some municipalities contain specific taxing districts that provide services that the municipality does not provide.
+The assessment of property that a municipal assessor determines is the basis for the tax that a district collects.

 The grand list is a record of all taxable and tax-exempt property in a taxing jurisdiction as of the assessment date.
-Assessors generally file the grand list by the end of January, but some may do so by the end of February.
-If the assessment of real estate or personal property, other than a motor vehicle, increases from one assessment date to the next, an assessor must send an increase notice to the affected taxpayer (Chapter 203 - Sec.
+Assessors must file the grand list by the end of January and receive an extension to do so by the municipality.
+If the assessment of real estate or personal property, other than a motor vehicle, increases from one assessment date to the next, an assessor must send an increase notice to the affected taxpayer (Sec.
 12-55).

-A taxpayer who disagrees with an assessor’s determination regarding an assessment has the right to submit a written request for a hearing to a local board of assessment appeals (Chapter 203 - Sec.
+A taxpayer who disagrees with an assessor’s determination regarding an assessment has the right to submit a written request for a hearing to a local board of assessment appeals (Sec.
 12-111).
 The date for submitting a hearing request is either February 20 or March 20, depending on when the grand list is completed; hearings occur in March or April and their duties must be concluded by March 31 or April 30.
-Boards of assessment appeals also meet at least once during the month of September to hear appeals related to motor vehicle assessments (Chapter 203 – Sec.
+Boards of assessment appeals also meet at least once during the month of September to hear appeals related to motor vehicle assessments (Sec.
 12-112).
-A taxpayer must appear at a hearing before the board of assessment appeals or must ensure that someone appears on the taxpayer’s behalf (Chapter 203 – Sec.
+A taxpayer must appear in person at a hearing before the board of assessment appeals or must ensure that someone appears on the taxpayer’s behalf (Sec.
 12-113).
-If a taxpayer disagrees with a determination of a board of assessment appeals, the taxpayer may file an appeal with the superior court for the judicial district in which the property is located (Chapter 203 – Sec.
+If a taxpayer disagrees with a determination of a board of assessment appeals, the taxpayer may file an appeal with the superior court for the judicial district in which the property is located (Sec.
 12-117a).

-After the board of assessment appeals finalizes determinations for hearings held in March or April, a taxing jurisdiction determines the amount of property tax revenue that it will need for the upcoming fiscal year and sets a mill rate.
+After the board of assessment appeals finalizes determinations for hearings held in March or April, the municipality utilizes the grand list in the budgeting process and setting of a mill rate for the upcoming fiscal year.
 Multiplying the mill rate (the basis for which is a thousandth of a dollar) by a property’s net assessment results in the property tax.
 The net assessment of a property is the assessment minus all exemptions for which a taxpayer qualifies.

-Although a taxpayer establishes a property tax liability as of October 1, a tax collector does not mail a tax bill for that liability until the following June.
-(A tax collector may mail a tax bill even later if there is a delay in establishing the mill rate.)
-Also, tax collectors do not mail tax bills for some motor vehicles until the following January.
-While state law requires tax collectors to mail tax bills, it also specifies that a tax collector’s failure to do so does not invalidate the tax.
-Failure to receive a tax bill does not exempt you from payments of all taxes and all interest charges (Chapter 204 - Sec.
+Although a taxpayer establishes a property tax liability as of October 1, a tax collector does not mail a tax bill for that liability until after a mill rate is set.
+Statutes require tax collectors to mail tax bills and also specifies that a tax collector’s failure to do so does not invalidate the tax.
+Failure to receive a tax bill does not exempt a taxpayer from payments of all taxes and all interest charges (Sec.
 12-130).

 Local jurisdictions determine whether property taxes are due in one or more installments.
-State law provides a 30-day grace period for a property tax payment (Chapter 204 - Sec.
+State law provides a thirty-day grace period for a property tax payment (Sec.
 12-142).
-If a taxpayer pays a tax after the 30-day grace period, the payment is delinquent.
-State law requires tax collectors to add interest, at the rate of 1 ½ percent per month or any portion of a month, to a delinquent tax bill (Chapter 204 - Sec.
+If a taxpayer pays a tax after the thirty-day grace period, the payment is delinquent.
+Statutes require tax collectors to add interest, at the rate of 1 ½ percent per month or any portion of a month, to a delinquent tax bill (Sec.
 12-145).
 For example, a tax due July 1 is payable on or before August 1.
 If the tax is paid August 2, interest equals 3% (1 ½ percent for July and 1 ½ percent for August).

 Interest becomes part of the property tax when a tax collector imposes it.
 Tax collectors cannot accept a partial payment of a delinquent tax that is less than the total of the accrued interest on the principal of the tax.
-Each payment reduces the interest before reducing the principal (Chapter 204 - Sec.
+Each payment reduces the interest before reducing the principal (Sec.
 12-146).

-Tax collectors may issue tax warrants to collect outstanding property taxes (Chapter 204 - Sec.
-12-135).
-They may initiate foreclosure proceedings with regard to delinquent real estate taxes (Chapter 204 - Sec.
+Tax collectors may issue tax warrants to collect outstanding property taxes (Sec.
+12-135) and may initiate foreclosure proceedings with regard to delinquent real estate taxes (Sec.
 12-157).
 They may report taxpayers who are delinquent in paying motor vehicle property taxes to the Department of Motor Vehicles, in which case the taxpayer cannot obtain a registration or registration renewal without providing proof of payment of the outstanding tax.
 Municipalities may refer delinquent taxpayers to collection agencies and may also use other means to collect taxes that are delinquent.

-State law allows for the collection of property taxes within 15 years after a tax due date (Chapter 204 - Sec.
+State law allows for the collection of property taxes within fifteen years after a tax due date (Sec.
 12-164).

 Waiver of Taxes or Delinquent Interest

-The selectmen of towns, the mayor and aldermen of cities, the warden and burgesses of boroughs may abate the taxes, interest on delinquent taxes, or both, for a person who is poor and unable to pay, provided it is additionally approved by a standing abatement committee (Chapter 204 - Sec.
+The selectmen of towns, the mayor and aldermen of cities, the warden and burgesses of boroughs may abate the taxes, interest on delinquent taxes, or both, for a person who is poor and unable to pay, provided it is additionally approved by a standing abatement committee (Sec.
 12-124).

-A municipality’s legislative body (or its board of selectmen in a town in which the legislative body is a town meeting) may abate the property tax for an owner-occupied residential dwelling, to the extent that the tax exceeds 8% or more of the total income of all occupants (Chapter 204 - Sec.
+A municipality’s legislative body (or its board of selectmen in a town in which the legislative body is a town meeting) may abate the property tax for an owner-occupied residential dwelling, to the extent that the tax exceeds 8% or more of the total income of all occupants (Sec.
 12-124a).

 Correcting Clerical Mistakes and Obtaining Tax Refunds